nicolezattarin/nicolezattarin/README.md

-## Hey people from the world! 👋🏻 I'm Nicole
+## Ciao people from the world! 👋🏻 I'm Nicole

 - 🎓 BSc in Physics at the University of Milan
 - 📚 Studying MSc in ICT for internet and multimedia at the University of Padova